Where is St. Mark's located?

 What is Func Ed?

 “Func Ed” is short for an educational discipline called Functional Education.
 This is a structured approach that has been found useful at St. Mark’s to help people gain insight into life’s issues and develop ways to “engage boldly” in the world.
 It is a core part of our Christian Education program.

 What is the Shelter Program?

 During July and August, St. Mark’s provides hospitality to two homeless families who come to us from the Capitol Hill Group Ministry’s Congregation-based Shelter Program.
 Each family makes a temporary home in one of our Sunday school rooms in the Undercroft.
 Parishioners host these families by spending the night in the Undercroft and/or bringing dinner.
-Please note that this program may be suspended in 2013 and 2014 when the Parish Hall is under construction.

 What is Grate Patrol?